synfron/ReshaperForBurp/docs/Rules.md

 Match Text - The text to match the value against.
 Supports variable tags.

+### Content Type

+If the HTTP request body is reported to match specified content types.

+#### Fields

+Request Content Type - None, JSON, XML, URL Encoded, Multi-Part, AMF, and/or Unknown

+### MIME Type

+If the HTTP response body is reported to match specified MIME types.

+#### Fields

+Response MIME Type - HTML, Script, CSS, JSON, SVG, Other XML, Other Text, Image, Out Binary, and/or Unknown.

 ### Proxy Name

 If received by a certain Burp proxy listener